malan88/reviews/20181115_clouds_of_sils_maria.md

 gives us the most tidbits about the meaning of the plot of the entire film by discussing the plot-within-a-plot.
 (Apparently, it is not a film-within-a-film but a play-within-a-film; I was never completely clear on that.)
 But this new sci-fi director seems to actually express Assayas’ opinions.
-He hats his era and generation.
+He hates his era and generation.
 While this certainly seems like The Opinion of the Director it’s his next words that are more important: his character is “outside of time,” “timeless.”
 As is the Maloja Snake, and by extension, the Jo-ann–Maria sequence of women, seems to be the point.